 This interpretation of moderate drinking is not likely to be welcomed by the $1,400 billion global alcohol industry, which has embraced the idea, backed by the medical establishment, that moderate drinking may be good for you by lowering the risk of a heart attack.

 Despite popular misconceptions, cherry-picked medical data, and wishful thinking, there is scant evidence that light drinking might help people stay healthy.
 Some individuals cannot drink in moderation and immediately crave more of the drug.
 For those individuals, a behavioral change is in order.
 There should be no drinking in moderation or controlled drinking or sugar coating what has been widely identified as a problem.
 Drinking leads to a pathway of no good.
 The problems are bad or worse and there is no silver lining.
+It can be alcoholic hell!
 For individuals like Josh Brolin, giving up alcohol is the only choice.

 For some, total abstention makes the most sense.
 According to 2018 research by the Royal Free Hospital published in the British Medical Journal, there are a lot of benefits when you quit drinking for a month, including: lower blood pressure, reduced risk of developing diabetes, lower cholesterol, and reduction in levels of certain blood proteins associated with cancer.
 About 77% of participants reported better sleep and 58% reported weight loss.